marejonc/mini-country-guide/README.md

 # MINI COUNTRY GUIDE
-Android app for displaying basic data about picked country.
+Android app for displaying basic data about countries of the world.